ktform/kt8s/README.md

 3. **Rejection of Authoritarian Loyalty** <br/>
-You oppose all entities, organizations, and individuals who prioritize allegiance to the russian regime over the foundational principles of freedom, democracy, and international human rights.
+You oppose all entities, organizations, and individuals who prioritize allegiance to the Authoritarian regimes over the foundational principles of freedom, democracy, and international human rights.

 4. **Support for Sovereignty and Territorial Integrity** <br/>